flexcompute/Flow360PythonClient/README.md

     {
         "geometry" :
         {
-            "meshName" : "mesh.lb8.ugrid",  # not necessary
-            "endianness" : "little", # not necessary
             "refArea" : 1.0, # Reference area, in grid units
             "momentCenter" : [0.0, 0.0, 0.0], # x,y,z moment center
             "momentLength" : [1.0, 1.0, 1.0] # x,y,z moment reference lengths
-        },
-        "runControl" :
-        {
-           "restart" : false, # restart not currently supported "firstOrderIterations" : -1, # number of iterations to perform before turning on second order accuracy "startControl" : -1 # Time step at which to start targetCL control. -1 is no trim control.
-           "targetCL" : 0.0 # The desired trim CL to achieve },
-        "navierStokesSolver" : {
-            "tolerance" : 1e-10, # Tolerance for the NS residual, below which the solver exits "CFL": { # Exponential CFL ramping, from initial to final, over _rampSteps_ steps "initial" : 10.0,
-                "final" : 200.0,
-                "rampSteps" : 200
-            },
-            "linearIterations" : 25, # Number of iterations for the linear solver to perform "kappaMUSCL" : 0.3333333333333 # kappa for the MUSCL scheme, range from [-1, 1], with 1 being unstable.
-            "maxDt" : 1.0e100, # Maximum time step
-            "startEnforcingMaxDtStep" : -1, # time step at which to start enforcing maxDtStep.
-Default of -1 does not enforce a max time step.
-            "updateJacobianFrequency" : 4, # Frequency at which the jacobian is updated.
-            "viscousWaveSpeedScale" : 0.0 # Scales the wave speed acording to a viscous flux.
-0.0 is no speed correction, with larger values providing a larger viscous wave speed correction.
-        },
-        "turbulenceModelSolver" : {
-           "modelType" : "SpalartAllmaras", # Only SA supported at this point "CFL" : { # Exponential CFL ramping, from initial to final, over _rampSteps_ steps "initial" : 10,
-                "final" : 200,
-                "rampSteps" : 200
-            },
-            "linearIterations" : 15, # Number of linear iterations for the SA linear system "kappaMUSCL" : -1.0, # kappa for the muscle scheme, range from [-1, 1] with 1 being unstable.
-            "rotationCorrection" : false, # SARC model
-            "DDES" : false # _true_ Enables DDES simulation
         },
         "freestream" :
         {